cta-int/cdt-hackathon.ict4ag.org/wp-content/plugins/squirrly-seo/readme.txt

 Squirrly 5.2.8 it's a stable version of Squirrly SEO and has all the SEO requirements by Search Engines

 == Changelog ==
+= 6.0.5 =
+* Fixed the Json AMP for articles
+* Added dateModified, ImageObject, mainEntityOfPage, publisher

+= 6.0.4 =
+* Fixed the snippet to save long text
+* Fixed the woocommerce title and description for a category
+* Fix the SEO for more themes

+= 6.0.3 =
+* Fixed compatibility with NextGen Gallery plugin
+* Compatible with 4.4.3

+= 6.0.2 =
+* Added style for the site feed in Squirrly > SEO
+* Fixed the hook for feed when Squirrly SEO sitemap is active
+* Fixed the SEO for more WP themes

+= 6.0.0 =
+* The last stable version of Squirrly with all the features included:
+* Squirrly SEO is compatible with more WP themes
+* Twitter Card latest updates  (summary and summary_large_image)
+* Open Graph updates (multiple images, videos)
+* Sitemap with more video like Wistia.com, FLV
+* External Canonical Link
+* Woocommerce & Instapage compatility
+* Compatible with WP 4.4.1

 = 5.3.1 =
 * Added the Twitter Summary Type option in Squirrly > SEO > Twitter Card
 * Fixed the same Title SEO issues for some WP themes